Wednesday, December 30, 2009

-Her civilian attorney, Rai Sue Sussman, said Monday that one of foster care.'s superiors told her she would have to deploy anyway and place the child in
+Her civilian attorney, Rai Sue Sussman, said Monday that one of Hutchinson's superiors told her she would have to deploy anyway and place the child in foster care.

 This is in violation of Army regulations and policy as described by the base's own spokesman, Mr. Larson.
 Someone dropped the ball, badly, and Spc.
 Hutchinson is now paying the price.